Dantalian5/devjobs-web-app/README.md

 ### Users should be able to:

-- [ ] View the optimal layout for each page depending on their device's screen size
+- [x] View the optimal layout for each page depending on their device's screen size
-- [ ] See hover states for all interactive elements throughout the site
+- [x] See hover states for all interactive elements throughout the site
-- [ ] Be able to filter jobs on the index page by title, location, and whether a job is for a full-time position
+- [x] Be able to filter jobs on the index page by title, location, and whether a job is for a full-time position
-- [ ] Be able to click a job from the index page so that they can read more information and apply for the job
+- [x] Be able to click a job from the index page so that they can read more information and apply for the job
-- [ ] **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.
+- [x] **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.
+- [ ] Personal **bonus**: add firestore backend **db**.

 See the [open issues](https://github.com/Dantalian5/devjobs-web-app/issues) for a full list of proposed features (and known issues).